Fast Rotational Sparse Coding: Discussions and Conclusion

 \section{Discussions and Conclusion}

-We presented a novel fast rotational sparse coding approach based on steerabilty.
-Its performance for coding and texture classification was found to outperform the standard K-SVD formulation when the number of atoms is low.
+We presented a novel, fast rotational sparse coding approach based on steerability.
+Our experiments showed that the rotational formulation provides advantages over the standard sparse coding formulation for coding and texture classification.
 In particular, its ability to exploit the rotational symmetry of image patches allows the span of the learned dictionary to be reduced without compromising its representational power.

 Much of image processing involves either cleverly exploiting or laboring to handle various invariances and equivariances.
-An excellent example of this theme is convolutional neural networks (CNNs), which, by relying on convolution, both provide useful invariance to translations as well as allow for smaller and faster models.
-For this reason, we believe that the ideas presented here on rotational sparse coding may by useful elsewhere in image processing, especially because the steerable basis can provide a very efficient implementation of rotation in many contexts beyond sparse coding.
-Indeed, there is already some work in this direction~\cite{marcos_learning_2016,WHS2018}.
+An excellent example of this theme is convolutional neural networks (CNNs), which, by relying on convolution, both provide useful invariance to translations as well as allow for smaller and faster models than fully-connected networks.
+For this reason, we believe that the ideas presented here on rotational sparse coding may be useful elsewhere in image processing, especially because the steerable basis can provide a very efficient implementation of rotation in many contexts beyond sparse coding.
+Indeed, there is already some work on adding steerability to CNNs~\cite{weiler_learning_2018,andrearczyk2019exploring}.

 The design of discrete steerable bases remains an open topic.
 It is not clear whether a steerable orthonormal basis can be found, but it is likely that the ad hoc design described in Section~\ref{sec:steerable-basis} can be improved upon.
 And, even using our specific design, there are several parameters that could be explored further experimentally.
 We also note that reducing the maximum frequencies provides an easy way to trade rotation quality for speed.